rgeraldporter/rgeraldporter.github.io/_posts/2017-02-22-block-scope-is-not-an-iife.md

 });
 {% endhighlight %}

 Why Babel and Traceur don't just convert the block into an IIFE, I'm not sure.
-Certainly if you've declared you'd like the block handled strictly, I would think that is enough to infer that transpiliting to an IIFE.
+Certainly if you've declared you'd like the block handled strictly, I would think that is enough to infer that transpiling it to an IIFE.

 For Babel, the only way to get a more correct result is to use the ES2016 setting, however that may be making too much of an assumption about the freshness of your users browsers.